potassco/clorm/docs/clorm/quickstart.rst

 must match the predicate arity and the order in which the fields are defined must also match the position of each parameter in the predicate.

-The ``FactBaseHelper`` class provides a Python *context* for capturing the predicate definitions and provides a member function for dynamically defining a ``FactBase`` sub-class.
-Here we define the class ``DB`` for storing predicate instance for these types (i.e., essentially the *facts* that were interested in).
+The ``FactBaseHelper`` provides a decorator that registers the predicate class with the helper.
+It then provides a member function for dynamically defining a ``FactBase`` sub-class.
+Here we define the class ``DB`` for storing predicate instance (i.e., the *facts*) for these types.

 You will notice that the declaration of the ``driver`` field contains the option ``index=True``.
 This ensures that the ``driver`` field is indexed whenever an